Ashe-Sterling/gifskiWinGUI/README.md

 Usage: A GUI Wrapper for ImageOptim's gifski Command-Line utility implementation for Windows.

 ___I am brand new to C#, and haven't coded in about 7 years, and that was just CLI Python stuff, so go easy on me.
-But, if anyone has any tips or recommendations, I would be happy to listen in the issues forum (or hit me up on Twitter, or something).___
+But, if anyone has any tips or recommendations, I would be happy to listen in the issues forum.___

 ------Installation------